Tor Tre Teste

 Tor Tre Teste is a district of Rome, Italy, outside the city walls.
-It is located in Municipio VII along Via Praenestina.
+It is located in Municipio V along Via Praenestina.
 It has a population of 12,176.

 The area was part of the Roman countryside until the middle of the 20th century.
 Tor Tre Teste means "three heads' tower" and was named after a Roman funerary relief.
 One of the deceased is a veiled woman.
 The relief was walled into a tower built in the 12th century and belonging to the Lateran Basilica.
 Later the tower was incorporated into a small church.

 This part of the Roman Campagna was built up rapidly in the second half of the 20th century.
 Important Roman archaeological remains were destroyed during the process.
-The modern district is mainly suburban sprawl, a blend of nondescript housing developments and industrial estates.
+The modern district is mainly suburban sprawl, a blend of undistinguished housing developments and industrial estates.